LongTerm417/MixCam/README.md

 #### Runing attack

-Taking Admix attack for example, you can run this attack as following:
+Taking MixCam attack for example, you can run this attack as following:

 ```
 python mi_mixcam.py